 On hearing Christ’s voice, we open the door to receive him, as it were, when we freely assent to his promptings and when we give ourselves over to doing what must be done.
 Christ, since he dwells in the hearts of his chosen ones through the grace of his love, enters so that he might eat with us and we with him.
 He ever refreshes us by the light of his presence insofar as we progress in our devotion to and longing for the things of heaven.
 He himself is delighted by such a pleasing banquet.

 This excerpt from a homily on the call of Saint Matthew, the Tax Collector, by Saint Bede the Venerable (Hom.
 21: CCL 122, 149-151) is used in the Roman Catholic Office of Readings for the Feast of St. Matthew, apostle and evangelist on September 21.
 St. Matthew’s has been honored on this day at least from the 8th century).
 St. Bede the Venerable was one of the earliest and most important Christian writers from Britain.
-This homily on the gospel story of St. Matthew the Tax Collector become apostle (Matthew 9:9-13), was first given by St. Bede in the early 8th century.
+This homily on the gospel story of St. Matthew publican turned apostle and evangelist (Matthew 9:9-13), was first given by St. Bede in the early 8th century.